javieracevedo/chip-8-emulator/README.md

 ### Display

 The display is 64x32 pixels tall (however in this implementation it's scaled).
-To handle graphics I'm using the SDL wrapper for python: Pygame.
+To handle graphics I'm using the SDL wrapper for python: pygame.

 ### Stack